observIQ/stanza/docs/operators/copy.md

 <hr>

-Copy a value within the record
+Copy a value within the body
 ```yaml
 - type: copy
   from: obj.nested